tigawanna/pocktbase-sync/README.md

 ```

 > [!WARNING]
-> Be carefull with teh delte button as you will be logged in as admin and are capable of by-passing any validations
+> You will be logged in as admin and are capable of by-passing any validations